kovidgoyal/kitty/docs/remote-control.rst

 operating system kitty windows.
 Each OS window has an id and a list of tabs.
 Each tab has its own id, a title and a list of windows.
 Each window has an id, title, current working directory, process id (PID) and command-line of the process running in the window.
-You can use this information with :option:`--match` to control individual windows.
+You can use this information with :option:`kitty @ focus-window --match` to control individual windows.

 As you can see, it is very easy to control |kitty| using the